sanjeevsubedi/sanzeev.com.np/content/blog/2022-12-28/resilient-angular-component-tests.md

 There are still few problems with the way we are traversing the DOM to find the desired selector.

--   What will happen if we change **span** to **div** to display the message and apply the exact same styles of span on div? ( This should not impact end user because message will still render in the same old way on the browser.)
+-   What will happen if we change `span` to `div` to display the message and apply the exact same styles of span on `div` ? ( This should not impact end user because message will still render in the same old way on the browser.)
 -   What will happen if we add a **new button** just above the old button ?

-_light-switch.component.ts (modified version)_
+**light-switch.component.ts (modified version)**

 ```ts
 import { Component } from "@angular/core";